Program Information: -

 Program Description

 The Pittsburgh Psychology Internship Consortium (P-PIC) represents the collaborative effort of several agencies to share resources and faculty for the purpose of providing a range of clinical and didactic experiences that represent the necessary depth and breadth required for future professional psychological practice.
-The P-PIC training program is a year-long, full-time doctoral internship experience, beginning on the first Monday of August each year.
+The P-PIC training program is a year-long, full-time doctoral internship experience, beginning on the first business day of August each year.
 Across training sites, interns will complete an average of 15-20 hours per week of face-to-face direct service delivery.
 Interns are expected to complete 2000 hours of training during the year.
 Interns are also expected to achieve the goals and objectives of the internship program, to abide by the APA Code of Ethics, the requirements of the P-PIC training program, and the rules and regulations of the training site that employs them.

-The Consortium will offer 6 full-time positions during the 2023-2024 internship cycle:
+The Consortium will offer 6 full-time positions during the 2024-2025 internship cycle:

-4. Community Mental Health/ School Psychology Track.
-The two interns will have their main rotation at Fallon Psych, a community mental health private practice with an empahsis on training experiences that include a strength based, systems approach to provide individual therapy, group therapy, social skills training, family therapy, parenting consultation, and comprehensive psychological evaluations.
+Fallon Psych (2) The two interns will have their main rotation at Fallon Psych, a community mental health private practice with an empahsis on training experiences that include a strength based, systems approach to provide individual therapy, group therapy, social skills training, family therapy, parenting consultation, and comprehensive psychological evaluations.
 In addition, consultation with local schools and school districts will be heavily emphasized.

-5. Hospital-Neuropsychology/ School Psychology Track.
-Children’s Hospital of Pittsburgh Department of Transplant Psychology focuses on providing psychological services as part of the multidisciplinary assessment and management of psychosocial functioning among solid organ transplant candidates and recipients.
+Children’s Hospital of Pittsburgh Department of Transplant Psychology (1) focuses on providing psychological services as part of the multidisciplinary assessment and management of psychosocial functioning among solid organ transplant candidates and recipients.
 Transplant psychologists serve as liaisons to all solid organ and related transplant teams, including kidney, liver, small bowel, heart, lung and multi-visceral.
 Program faculty have expertise across a broad range of behavioral medicine domains, including psychological assessment, medication adherence, chronic pain, and cognitive impairment within chronic disease populations.
 Acitivies include pretransplant psychological evaluations, collaboration and consultation with schools and community treatment team memebers, individual therapy, and assisting the transition back to education setting process for patients.

 Internship Training Opportunities